krishnabx/real-estate-price-prediction/README.md

 ## 🚀 Overview

-This project is a complete end-to-end machine learning system that predicts home prices based on square footage, bedrooms, bathrooms, and location.
+This project is a complete **end-to-end machine learning** system that predicts home prices based on square footage, bedrooms, bathrooms, and location.

 It includes:

-A clean frontend UI (HTML/CSS/JS)
+- A clean frontend UI (HTML/CSS/JS)

-A Flask backend API
+- A Flask backend API

-A trained machine learning regression model
+- A trained machine learning regression model

-A real-time prediction pipeline
+- A real-time prediction pipeline

-Fully structured project files (ready for GitHub + portfolio)
+- Fully structured project files (ready for GitHub + portfolio)

 This is the kind of project that shows you can build, deploy, and integrate ML into real products — not just run models in notebooks.

-🧠 Tech Stack
+---

-Machine Learning: Scikit-Learn, Pandas, NumPy
+## 🧠 Tech Stack

-Backend: Flask (Python)
+**Machine Learning:** Scikit-Learn, Pandas, NumPy **Backend:** Flask (Python)
 Frontend: HTML, CSS, JavaScript
 Model Serving: REST API
 Tools: VS Code, Git, JSON, Python environment